Student Work Documentation

 • No extension requests will be granted; any work remaining in the lobby after the deadline will

 GENERAL GUIDELINES FOR CARE OF WORK DURING THE ACADEMIC YEAR

-- If your drawing tears or becomes damaged in some way, consult with Archive for the best way to repair it.
+• If your drawing tears or becomes damaged in some way, consult with Archive for the best way

-- Keep sketches, study models, etc. so that you can chart the process of each project.
+• Keep sketches, study models, etc. so that you can track your process for each project.